 James Cowart’s aim in The ABCS of Coping with Anxiety is to share a toolbox of CBT techniques garnered over 40 years’ clinical practice that will enable you to manage your anxiety on a sustainable path toward taking back some of that control.
 These self-help strategies focus on developing key coping skills designed to reduce fear and anxiety, and are complemented by a user-friendly, step-by-step program of practical exercises that can be personalized to meet each individual’s unique needs.

 Informed by his extensive experience and therapeutic knowledge, and with real-life case studies to guide you along your own journey, James’s easy-to-remember ABCS approach is as transformative as it is simple:

 - A is for accepting the thoughts and feelings you can and can’t control.

 - B is for breathing slowly and naturally to relieve and relax muscle tension.

-C is for countering any unrealistic or catastrophic thoughts with the truth.
-Countering unrealistic thoughts with evidence-based thoughts and logic can have a positive influence on how you feel.
+- C is for countering any unrealistic or catastrophic thoughts with truth and logic.

-S is for staying with it so you can fully face your fears and anxieties until they are reduced.
-You don’t have to face all your fears at once: you can take them on in a step-by-step manner.
+- S is for staying with it so you can face your fears and anxieties until they are reduced.